 Ruff accepts that genuine MPD is the result of child abuse, although only of the most extreme kind.
 However, he is interested only in two possible types of cure.
-The standard treatment is called "re-integration", in which patients are encouraged to merge their divergent personalities into a single person.
-But Ruff's hero, Andy Gage, has opted for an alternative treatment in which he accepts that the various people in his head are all individuals in their own right, and comes to an arrangement between them regarding control of the body.
+The standard treatment is called "reintegration", in which patients encouraged to merge their divergent personalities into a single person.
+But Ruff's hero, Andy Gage, has opted for an alternative treatment in which he accepts that the various people in his head are all individuals in their own right, and comes arrangement between regarding control of the body.
 Indeed, Gage's position (or rather that of his therapist, Dr. Grey) is that he is not "ill" and that he can conduct a perfectly normal life despite being several people at once.